How to Reduce Margin of Error by Increasing Sample Size

 • Confidence Interval = [14.446, 15.554]

-The following tutorials provide additional information about confidence intervals for a proportion:
+The following tutorials provide additional information and practical methods for calculating and interpreting confidence intervals for a proportion:

-The following tutorials provide additional information about confidence intervals for a mean:
+The following tutorials provide additional information and in-depth guides concerning confidence intervals for a mean:

 x